Section 2: Working at Augustana

-All thefts of Augustana College funds, property or property of individuals who are members of the college community should be immediately reported to the Director of Security Services.
-Security services will make an appropriate investigation.
-When college funds are involved, the Vice President of Business and Finance will be notified.
+Theft of Augustana College funds, property or property of individuals who are members of the college community should be reported immediately to the Office of Public Safety/Police, which will make an appropriate investigation.
+When college funds are involved, the Vice President of Finance and Administration will be notified.

-In the case of thefts of property from individuals on college property, the decision to prosecute is up to the individual victim.
-Security services will assist the victim in making an informed decision.
+In the case of thefts of property from individuals on college property, the decision to file a criminal charge is up to the individual victim.
 A decision on whether criminal prosecution is appropriate for a theft does not determine whether or not an accused employee should be terminated or otherwise disciplined.

 In most cases, a series of steps will be followed when discipline is necessary.
 These steps will not be followed in all cases, and Augustana College reserves the right to follow alternate courses of discipline.
 The following steps may be used at the discretion of management: